-The binary multiplication calculator outlines how to multiply binary numbers.
-In this article, you will also learn the similarities and differences of the binary and decimal numeral system and see step-by-step instructions for the multiplication of binary numbers.
+The binary multiplication calculator outlines how to multiply binary numbers (which you can generate with the binary converter).
+In this article, you will also learn the similarities and differences between the binary and decimal numeral systems and see step-by-step instructions for the multiplication of binary numbers.

 While the decimal numeral system, which we are all familiar with, is based on the powers of 10, the binary system has the base 2.
 This means that every digit of a binary number, a so-called bit, can only represent two logical values:

 1. Therefore, binary numbers are commonly used in digital electronics and communications, representing the two states on and off.
-Binary numbers can be converted to the decimal system.
-They also allow the application of arithmetic operations, like addition, subtraction, division, and as we will see in the binary multiplication calculator, multiplication.
+We can convert binary numbers to the decimal system.
+They also allow the application of arithmetic operations, like addition, subtraction, division, and, as we will see in this binary calculator, multiplication.
 Binary numbers furthermore allow operations unique to the binary system, like bit shifts and the bitwise operations AND, OR, and XOR.

-Those operations can also be executed with negative binary numbers.
-These are shown in a so-called signed two's complement representation, in which the first digit indicates the sign of the number.
-This binary division calculator makes use of the signed representation, which means that the first bit of your input numbers will be considered a signed bit.
-Take care to not receive false results due to this, and if needed increase the bit representation.
+Those operations can also be executed with negative binary numbers, as shown in our two's complement calculator, in which the first digit indicates the sign of the number.
+This binary division calculator uses the signed representation, which means that the first bit of your input numbers will be considered a signed bit.
+Take care not to receive false results due to this, and increase the bit representation if needed.

 What are the rules of binary multiplication?